vkuznet/MLHub/README.md

-# MLaaSProxy
+# MLHub
+MLHub represents a hub for different MLaaS backends.
+It provides the following
+functionality:
+- MetaData service for pre-trained ML models
-A reverse proxy server for MLaaS backends:
+- A reverse proxy to different MLaaS backends:
 ```
                         | -> TFaaS
 client --> MLaaSProxy --| -> PyTorch